RUSSIA: Fines, vandalism follow Jehovah's Witness liquidation

 The Centre has not yet been added to the Justice Ministry's list of banned extremist organisations (on which eight local Jehovah's Witness organisations already appear), because the Supreme Court's ruling is not yet in force.

 The liquidation ruling has triggered "a wave of aggressive actions" against Kingdom Halls and believers' homes, Jehovah's Witnesses complain.
-On their jw-russia.org news site (hosted outside Russia), they have recorded instances of vandalism in St Petersburg (20 April), Gukovo (Rostov Region, 22 April), Achinsk (Krasnoyarsk Region, 30 April), Penza (30 April), Lutsino (Moscow Region, 30 April), Kaliningrad (2 May), Novomoskovsk (Tula Region, 5 May), Novokhopyorsk (Voronezh Region, 6 May), Yekaterinburg (14 May), and Izhevsk (Udmurt Republic, 20 May).
+Jehovah's Witnesses state that they have experienced vandalism in St Petersburg (20 April), Gukovo (Rostov Region, 22 April), Achinsk (Krasnoyarsk Region, 30 April), Penza (30 April), Lutsino (Moscow Region, 30 April), Kaliningrad (2 May), Novomoskovsk (Tula Region, 5 May), Novokhopyorsk (Voronezh Region, 6 May), Yekaterinburg (14 May), and Izhevsk (Udmurt Republic, 20 May).
 In at least some of these incidents, the vandals referred directly to the Supreme Court decision, Jehovah's Witnesses told Forum 18.

 Although damage to Kingdom Halls and other property has been a long-standing problem, these ten cases over one month appear to mark an increase in such incidents since the Supreme Court's 20 April decision.
-In a September 2016 report, Jehovah's Witnesses stated that Kingdom Halls had been vandalised eight times in the eight months from January to August of that year, while in a September 2013 report, they noted an average of two or three incidents per month between September 2009 and July 2013.
+In September 2016 Jehovah's Witnesses stated that Kingdom Halls had been vandalised eight times in the eight months from January to August of that year.
+In September 2013 they noted an average of two or three incidents per month between September 2009 and July 2013.